Use Neon Auth with Next.js (UI Components)

 'use client';

-import { createAuthClient } from '@neondatabase/neon-js/auth/next';
+import { createAuthClient } from '@neondatabase/auth/next';

 export const authClient = createAuthClient();